-Each supervisor is responsible for reporting violations of this policy to their appointing authority.
+Each supervisor is responsible for reporting violations of this policy to his or her appointing authority.

-A supervisor is responsible for reporting an amorous relationship with a subordinate in conformance with the Policy on Faculty-Student and Supervisor-Subordinate Relationships, EP28.
+A supervisor is responsible for reporting an amorous relationship with a subordinate in conformance with the Policy on Faculty-Student and Supervisor-Subordinate

+Relationships, EP28.